lablup/backend.ai-docs-webui/docs/sftp_to_container/sftp_to_container.rst

 ..
 You can also download the app from
 ..    https://github.com/lablup/backend.ai-webui/releases.
 Make sure to download
 ..    the compatible version of the Web-UI in this case.
 You can check the Web-UI
-..    version by clicking on the "About Backend.AI" sub-menu located in the
+..    version by clicking on the "About GPU Platform" sub-menu located in the
 ..    preference menu on the upper-right side of the GUI.

 .. _sftp_connection_for_linux_and_mac: